View Norma Donathan's Obituary on portsmouth-dailytimes.com and share memories

 Norma graduated from Glenwood High School in 1950, and had lived in New Boston for 80 years.
 She worked at a movie theater, where she began her love of popcorn and later began working at the former Williams Manufacturing Company.
 She was crazy about her BUCKEYES!

-Surviving are two sons, Jim (Melody) Donathan, Jr. of Rigrish Addition and Todd (Michelle) Donathan of Wheelersburg; a daughter, Cathy (Tim) Rapp of Wheelersburg; a brother, Donald (Lilly) Armstrong of Rosemount; two sisters, Connie Foulk of Delaware and Gwen Armstrong; seven grandchildren, Jon (Debbie) Maynard, Brandy (Heath) Campbell, Heather W. (Billy) Moore, Chad Wisnieski, Crystal Jones Bailey, Zane Rapp, Todd A. (Cathy) Donathan, Jr. and ten great-grandchildren.
+Surviving are two sons, Jim (Melody) Donathan, Jr. of Rigrish Addition and Todd (Michelle) Donathan of Wheelersburg; a daughter, Cathy (Tim) Rapp of Wheelersburg; a brother, Donald (Lilly) Armstrong of Rosemount; two sisters, Connie Foulk of Delaware and Gwen Armstrong; seven grandchildren, Jon (Debbie) Maynard, Brandy (Heath) Campbell, Heather W. (Billy) Moore, Chad Wisnieski, Crystal Jones Bailey, Zane Rapp, Todd A. (Cathy) Donathan, Jr.; two step-granddaughters, Dani (Nick) Mounts and Alex Shaffer and ten great-grandchildren.

 A service will be held at 2:00 p.m. on Thursday, January 16th, at the BRANT FUNERAL HOME IN SCIOTOVILLE.
 Interment will be in Scioto Burial Park.